spectrocloud/librarium/docs/docs-content/enterprise-version/system-management/add-registry.md

 tags: ["enterprise", "management", "registry"]
 ---

 You can add a registry at the system level or tenant level.
 Registries added at the system level are available to all the tenants.
 Registries added at the tenant level are available only to that tenant.
 This section describes how to add a system-level registry.
-For steps to add a tenant-level registry, refer to [Add a Tenant-Level Registry]...
+For steps to add a tenant-level registry, refer to [Add Tenant-Level Registry](../../tenant-settings/add-registry.md).

 ## Prerequisites

-- You need tenant admin privileges to add a system-level registry.
+- You need tenant admin privileges.

 ## Add an OCI Registry